 - i.
 Annual operating plans and budgets and any update thereof - ii.
 Capital budgets and any updates thereof - iii.
-Annual Accounts, Halfyearly and Quarterly results for the Company and operating divisions and business segments - iv.
+Annual Accounts, Half-yearly and Quarterly results for the Company and operating divisions and business segments - iv.
 Updates on all projects, formation of new special purposes vehicle (SPV) and any new business being undertaken - v.
 Minutes of the meetings of the Audit Committee and other Committees of the Board - vi.
 Information on recruitment and remuneration of senior officers just below the level of the Board, including the appointment or removal of Chief Financial Officer and Company Secretary - vii.
 Materially important show cause, demand, prosecution notices and penalty notices - viii.
-Significant regulatory matters and matters concerning Indian Regulatory Authorities - ix.
-Fatal or serious accidents, dangerous occurrences, any material effluent or pollution problems - Any material default in financial obligations to and by the Company, or substantial nonpayment for the goods sold by the Company
+Significant regulatory matters and matters

-- Any issue, which xi. involves possible public or product liability claims of substantial nature, including any judgement or order, which may have passed strictures on the conduct of the Company or taken an adverse view regarding another enterprise that can have negative implications on the Company - xii.
-Details of any joint venture or collaboration agreement - xiii.
-Transactions that involve substantial payment towards goodwill, brand equity or intellectual property - xiv.
-Significant labour problems and their proposed solutions; any significant development on the human resources/ industrial relations front, like signing of wage agreement, implementation of voluntary retirement scheme and so on - xv.
-Sale of material nature of investments, subsidiaries or assets, which is not in the normal course of business - xvi.
-Quarterly details of foreign exchange exposures and the steps taken by the management to limit the risks of adverse exchange rate movement, if material
+- or substantial nonpayment for the goods sold by the Company - Any issue, which involves possible public or product liability claims of substantial nature. including any judgement or order, which may have passed strictures on the conduct of the Company or taken an adverse view regarding another enterprise that can have negative implications on the Company - Details of any joint venture or collaboration agreement - Transactions that involve substantial payment towards goodwill, brand equity or intellectual property - Significant labour problems and their proposed solutions; any significant development on the human resources/ industrial relations front, like signing of wage agreement, implementation of voluntary retirement scheme and so on - Sale of material nature of investments, subsidiaries or assets, which is not in the normal course of business - xvi.
+Quarterly details of associates, which may affect the independence of those Directors.

-- xvii.
-Non-compliance of any regulatory, statutory nature or listing requirements and shareholders service, such as non-payment of dividend, delay in share transfer, and so on - xviii.
-Statement of significant transactions and arrangements entered by unlisted subsidiary Companies - xix.
-Declaration of Dividend - xx.
-General notices of interest of Directors - xxi.
-Contracts in which Directors are interested - xxii.
-Internal audit findings (through the Audit Committee) - xxiii.
-Minutes, financial statements, significant investments and other significant transactions and arrangements, if any, of the subsidiary companies
+SESA STERLITE LIMITE RR Donnelley ProFile LANFBU-MWE-XN MWRiraj0ma 23-Jun-2014 12:55 EST 745900 EX99\2 118 7\ FORM 6-K SNG HTM ESS 0C concerning Indian Regulatory Authorities x.
+Any material default in financial obligations to and by the Company, foreign exchange exposures and the steps taken by the management to limit the risks of adverse exchange rate movement, if material xvii.
+Non-compliance of any regulatory, statutory nature or listing requirements and shareholders service, such as non-payment of dividend, delay in share transfer, and so on xviii.
+Statement of significant transactions and arrangements entered by unlisted subsidiary Companies

+Fatal or serious accidents, dangerous occurrences, any material effluent or pollution problems

+LANFBU-MWE-XN WWW Riraj Oma

+Declaration of xix.
+Dividend

+General notices of XX. interest of Directors

+Contracts in which xxi.
+Directors are interested

+xxii.
+Internal audit findings (through the Audit Committee)

+xxiii.
+Minutes, financial statements. significant investments and other significant transactions and arrangements, if any, of the subsidiary companies

 The Company's Board is presented with detailed notes, along with the agenda papers.
 The Board periodically reviews the compliance status of all laws applicable to the Company, as certified by all the departmental heads as well as steps undertaken to rectify instances of noncompliances.
-The Board also reviews the minutes of the meetings of the Boards of all unlisted subsidiaries.
+The Board also